125ade/greeting_card_or_Valentine_ticket/README.md

 # for beginners
+open the ticket.html file in a text editor and modify it following the guidelines listed below

 ### choiche birthday or anniversary
     [30] let choice = false;
     change for [birthday = true] or a [anniversary = false]